 Jim Pohlad (Twins): $3.8 Billion

 John Middleton (Phillies): $3.3 Billion

 Though Mark Walter is the principal owner and is worth a whopping $3.1 billion, there are several prominent names who hold partial ownership of the franchise, some of which are more recognizable than Walter's.

 One of these is Magic Johnson, whose Magic Johnson Enterprises is estimated to be worth around $1 billion.
 He became co-owner of the Dodgers in 2012 and has been a part of the Los Angeles sports landscape in several ways, becoming a world-renowned star in his playing days with the Lakers, and co-owning both the Los Angeles Sparks of the WNBA and LAFC of Major League Soccer.

 Another is Billie Jean King, the tennis legend who, along with her partner Ilana Kloss, also has ownership of the Sparks.

 If you're a sports fan, you've probably heard the last name Dolan at some point.
-Though James Dolan may be the name recognized the most nationally, due to his ownership of the New York Knicks and the New York Rangers -- and the fans' chants of "Fire Dolan" that spread across the internet -- it's Larry Dolan and his son, Paul, who are the owners of MLB's Indians.
+Though James Dolan may be the name recognized the most nationally, due to his ownership of the New York Knicks and the New York Rangers -- and the fans' chants of "Fire Dolan" that spread across the internet -- it's his uncle, Larry Dolan, who is the owner of MLB's Indians and his cousin, Paul, who acts as the chairman and CEO.
 Paul is considered the controlling owner, as he oversees the daily operations of the club.